AlanBPA/virtual_iridium/README.md

 Send message or write -x to exit
 ...
 ```
-It will first ask for the name of the port to send the serial data through, once the port is provided, we can send a message by writing it and then pressing Enter (the script will automatically add a \r character at the end of the message, to omit this, write "-r message" instead).
-We can also change the name of the port used by writing "-c new_port" and exit the script with "-x":
+It will first ask for the name of the port to send the serial data through, once the port is provided, you can send a message by writing it and then pressing Enter (the script will automatically add a \r character at the end of the message, to omit this, write "-r message" instead).
+You can also change the name of the port used by writing "-c new_port" and exit the script with "-x":
 ```
 Send message or write -x to exit
 -c /dev/pts/4